torvista/Zen_Cart-Backup_MYSQL_Plugin/readme (do not upload this file).txt

 the small down-arrow icon to the left of the listed backup files, or you may download directly during the backup process by clicking on the checkbox.
-NOTE: If you intend to download files, we STRONGLY recommend you do it only via a secure SSL / HTTPS: connection.
-Otherwise you put all your customers' data at risk of somebody tracking your download.

 We hope you enjoy the speed of backups using this plug-in tool!